koudyk/intro_git_github/2-in-class-tutorial/1_lecture-review.md

 - 3 file states and parts of a git repo
   1. Files in the "modified" state are in the "working directory"
-  2. Files in the "staged" state are in the "Stagining area" (aka the "Index")
+  2. Files in the "staged" state are in the "Staging area" (aka the "Index")
   3. The snapshots of files in the "commmited" state are in the "Local repository"

 - 3-step basic workflow